CorbeauBlanc/NanoPlayer/README.md

 ## Known issues

-  If the process is killed (by hitting Ctrl + c, with the kill command, or by closing the terminal without doing "nanoplayer -s" for example) the program does not delete its temporary file and so it will always consider that an instance is already running.
+  If the process is killed (by hitting Ctrl + c, with the kill command, or by closing the terminal without doing "nanoplayer -s" for example) the program does not delete its temporary file and so it will always consider that an instance is already running and refuse to launch a new one.
   Solution : logout - login or just delete /tmp/nanoplayer.